 Private student loans are recorded at cost and reported net of the allowance for loan losses ("allowance") on the Consolidated Statements of Financial Position.
 The Company's allowance represents a reserve for the probable and inherent losses on the Company's private student loans.
-Following the guidance under Accounting Standard Codification (ASC) 450-20, management evaluates the allowance quarterly on an aggregate basis to ensure the reserve is adequate.
+Following the guidance under Accounting Standard Codification ("ASC") 450-20, management evaluates the allowance quarterly on an aggregate basis to ensure the reserve is adequate.
 As all private student loans are considered as having similar risk characteristics (the majority were originated under the same underwriting guidelines, to students attending similar high-quality schools, etc.-see Note 4), the evaluation and analysis is performed on the entire pool of private student loans.
 The evaluation includes a review of historical losses and any new trends and/or conditions, including the impact of the COVID-19 pandemic on the economic environment (see Note 5), that may impact the Company's ability to collect on its portfolio of private student loans.
-The evaluation and analysis resulting from these reviews are used in management's determination of the amount of the allowance.
+The evaluation from these reviews are used in management's determination of the amount of the allowance.

 Defaulted loans are generally charged off to the allowance when a loan is greater than 180 days delinquent.
-Beginning in April 2020, as part of the Company's COVID-19 relief assistance programs to borrowers (see Note 5), the process of defaulting delinquent private loans was suspended through November 2020, which was consistent with common practice amongst other lenders with student loans serviced by Nelnet.
-Subsequent recoveries of accounts previously charged off are recorded to the allowance.
+Beginning in April 2020, as part of the Company's COVID-19 relief assistance programs to borrowers (see Note 5), the process of defaulting delinquent private loans was suspended through November 2020, which was consistent with common practice amongst other lenders with student loans serviced by NeInet.
+Subsequent recoveries of accounts previously charged off are recorded (restored) to the allowance.

-Management believes the allowance for loan losses is adequate as of September 30, 2021 and 2020.
-While management used available information to estimate losses on private loans, future adjustments to the allowance for loan losses may be necessary based on changes in economic conditions, including the impact of the COVID-19 pandemic.
+Management believes the allowance is adequate as of September 30, 2022 and 2021.
+While management used available information to estimate losses on private loans, future adjustments to the allowance may be necessary based on changes in economic conditions.